-ldh-name A fully-qualified domain name for the multicast link that is used to form an LDH domain name as described in section 5.3 of the Discovery Proxy specification [I-D.ietf-dnssd-hybrid].
+ldh-name A fully-qualified domain name for the multicast link that is used to form an LDH domain name as described in section 5.3 of the Discovery Proxy specification [RFC8766].
 This name is used to identify the link during provisioning, and must be present.